k4tsuya/final_project_nutrients/playbook_training_days.md

 -   [ ] **Content:** Review the presentation to find more opportunities to show off the application's features.

 *   **Christopher suggested that:**
-Key points:
-- flow in changing speaker
-- give the croud the feeling what is coming next, give a short description about what the next speaker will talk about
-- more practice
-- work on smooth dynamics
-- introduction more catchy
-- show more about our application

 ### **Feedback from Day 2**